 For the crust:

 - Preheat the oven to 350.
-Place the gelatin, arrowroot, sea salt and lard (or ghee) in a bowl and cut in the lard.
+Place the gelatin, arrowroot, sea salt and ghee in a bowl and mix in the lard.
 You can use a pastry blender or your hand to do this.

 For the filling: